syncthing/docs/users/autostart.rst

 Thus, the user service is intended to be used on a *(multiuser) desktop computer*.
 It avoids unnecessarily running Syncthing instances.

-Several distros (including Arch Linux) ship the needed service files with the Syncthing package.
-If your distro provides a systemd service file for Syncthing, you can skip step 2 when you setting up either the system service or the user service, as described below.
+The official `Debian/Ubuntu Syncthing repository <https://syncthing.net/downloads/#debian--ubuntu-packages>`__, and several distros (including Arch Linux) ship these service files along with the Syncthing package.
+If your distro provides the systemd service files for Syncthing, you can skip step #2 when you're setting up either the system service or the user service, as described below.

 How to set up a system service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^